 2.2.
 Stress Management Programs

-Through this analysis, the roles that induce more stress than others should have proper stress management programs.
-HR professionals can conduct these stress relief programs by initiating stress reduction workshops, mindfulness sessions, and relaxation techniques that will help employees manage their stress and anxiety during heavy workloads.
+With this analysis, the tasks that create more stress than others ought to have adequate stress management programs.
+The HR professionals may organize such stress relief programs through launching stress reduction workshops, mindfulness exercises, and relaxation activities that will aid the employees in dealing with their stress and anxiety amidst heavy workloads.

 2.3.
 Workload Management

-Developing mental health policies can also regulate the amount of workload an employee takes on every day.
+Developing comprehensive mental health policies in the workplace can also regulate the amount of workload an employee takes on every day.
 HR professionals and decision-makers should analyze each employee’s tolerance levels and redistribute tasks among the team rather than pressuring a single employee to complete the task on a predetermined deadline.

 Winding Up